prog4biol/pfb2019/README.md

 >>> file_object.close()
 ```
-> The complete contents can be retrieved with teh read() method.
+> The complete contents can be retrieved with the read() method.
 Another attribure of file_object that can be accessed is the file name.
-Notice the blank line following the last line of text when the contents are printed to the screen.
+Notice the formatting including newlines are maintained when `contents` is printed to the screen. print() adds another new line when it is finished printing.
 > It is good practice to close your file.
 Use the close() method.

-A for loop can be used to go through the file_object one line at a time.
+A for loop can be used to iterate through the file_object one line at a time.
 ```python
 #!/usr/bin/python3